zhengshuai1001/JiKouCompany/README.md

 If you cannot do great things, do small things in a great way.

 Don't limit your challenges - challenge your limits.

+Be slow to promise and quick to perform.